Aeastr/CursorBounds/README.md

 <div align="center">
   <img width="270" height="270" src="/assets/icon.png" alt="Ibeam selecting text 'relia' against a mint green background">
   <h1><b>CursorBounds</b></h1>
   <p>Swift package that provides precise information about the position and bounds of the text cursor (caret) in macOS applications.
-It leverages the macOS Accessibility API to retrieve the caret's location and bounding rectangle, with fallbacks<br>
+It leverages the macOS Accessibility API to retrieve the caret's location and bounding rectangle, with fallbacks
-  <i>Compatible with macOS 12.0 and later</i></p>
 </div>

 <div align="center">